uchicago-urban-labs/urban-etl/README.md

 A modular pipeline for extract-transform-load, created for the UChicago Urban Labs.

 ## Purpose
 This code base is a flexible, easily extendible system for regularizing extract-transfer-load processes for the Urban Labs.
-Written in Python, this system
+Written in Python, this system can easily take new functions, either built off of petl (the underlying ETL code) or custom built for specific applications.

 ## Requirements
 This code is written in Python 2.7.
 Make sure the run the requirements.txt file for the necessary packages outside of this repo: